pyriand3r/jira2gitlab/Readme.md

 # Disclaimer

 This is a fork of [smallstacks jira2gitlab](https://gitlab.com/smallstack/jira2gitlab).
-I have fixed some bugs and added additional behaviour
+I have fixed a bug and added (tons of) additional features and imports.

 ---

 # Motivation

-We recently moved from Jira/Bitbucket to Gitlab.
-Since there was no importer for Jira Issues that supports (custom-)field mapping, we wrote this CLI tool.
+We recently moved from Jira/Bitbucket to Gitlab and needed our tickets.
+I found smallstacks neat script but it did too less, so i extended it and made most of the features optional so everyone can decide how and what to import.

-## Current Features
+## Features

+With this tool you can transfer issues from jira to gitlab on a project base.
+It maps one jira project to a gitlab project.

+IMPORTANT: For the user mapping the gitlab users need access to the target gitlab project.

 ### Basic